billdami/ember-spin-box/README.md

 * Tiny footprint (~2.5k javascript / <1k css, minified and gzipped)
 * Supports mousewheel, keyboard, and touch-based interaction
-* Flexible list options configuration, provide a static array of items or a numeric range
+* Flexible list options configuration, provide an array of items or a numeric range
 * Exposes parameters to allow external control
 * Minimal base CSS that is easy to extend and customize